open-cluster-management-io/governance-policy-addon-controller/README.md

 Any values in the
 [Helm chart's values.yaml](./pkg/addon/configpolicy/manifests/managedclusterchart/values.yaml) can be modified with the `addon.open-cluster-management.io/values` annotation.
-However, the structure of that annotation makes it difficult to apply mutliple changes - separate `kubectl annotate` commands will override each other, as opposed to being merged.
+However, the structure of that annotation makes it difficult to apply multiple changes - separate `kubectl annotate` commands will override each other, as opposed to being merged.

 To address this issue, there are some separate annotations that can be applied independently: